University of Manchester – Keeping well at home

 Keeping the digitally excluded healthy through COVID-19

-Shortly after the Covid-19 crisis struck the UK, we were approached by Jane McDermott, of the Policy Research Unit – Older People, National Institute for Health Research at the University of Manchester.
-The brief was for a print design agency to design a booklet that would be distributed to all the over 65s, within the Greater Manchester area.
+Shortly after the Covid-19 crisis struck the UK, we were approached by Jane McDermott, a representative of the Policy Research Unit – Older People, National Institute for Health Research at the University of Manchester with a very specific project.

-98% of people surveyed who received the booklet love the fact this is in print format, irrespective of their level of internet access.
+98% of people surveyed who received the first edition of the booklet loved the fact it had been printed and posted to them during a time of extreme social upheaval, irrespective of their level of internet access.